 I am excited to welcome you to the High School, the place you will call home for the next four years.
-You are about to begin one of the most exciting times in your life and, as you prepare to take this very important step, I would encourage you to get involved in our school community.
+You are about to begin one of the most exciting times in your life and as you prepare to take this very important step, I would encourage you to get involved in our school community.
 Whether it be athletics, clubs, music, or drama productions, there is something for everyone in high school, so get out and get involved!

 In this time of transition, please feel free to reach out to professionals ready to assist you with all aspects of school life, including social issues, class scheduling, and college and career planning.
 Our staff will be valuable assets to you as you navigate high school.
-We have wonderful staff at the high school who will guide you through your journey.
-The weeks and months ahead will be challenging but please be assured that we will provide you with encouragement and support in every way possible.
+We have wonderful staff here at the high school who will guide you through your journey.
+The weeks and months ahead will be challenging, but please be assured that we will provide you with encouragement and support in every way possible.

-We would like to invite you to attend a brief orientation on Wednesday August 31st at 1:00 p.m. or at 6:00 p.m.
-We will begin in the Auditorium at 1:00 p.m. sharp with a presentation on what to expect coming to the high school followed by a chance to tour the high school.
-If you cannot attend at 1:00 p.m., we will have the same set up at 6:00 p.m.
-If this date does not work for your family, we will ensure that your student does have an opportunity on the first day of school, September 6th, 2022.
+We would like to invite you to attend a brief orientation on Wednesday August 30th at 1:00 p.m. or at 6:00 p.m.
+We will begin in the Auditorium at 1:00 p.m. sharp with a presentation on what to expect coming to the high school, followed by a chance to tour the high school.
+If you cannot attend at 1:00 p.m. we will have the same set up at 6:00 p.m.
+If this date does not work for your family, we will ensure that your student does have an opportunity to tour the building on the first day of school September 5th, 2023.

-Please remember on August 31st you can access your SchoolTool account and view schedules online.
+Please remember on August 30th you can access your SchoolTool account and view schedules online.
 The system is offline until then.
-Schedules are set and changes cannot be made.
-The link to access SchoolTool is below along with additional information regarding the high school and the start of the 2022-2023 school year.
+Schedules are set, and changes cannot be made.
+The link to access SchoolTool is listed below.

+I have attached some additional information to share with you regarding the high school and the start of the 2023-2024 school year.

 If you have any questions, please reach out to the High School Office at 795-2500.
-I look forward to meeting you on August 31st.
+I look forward to meeting you on August 30th.
 Until then, enjoy the remainder of your summer.
-Sincerely,